Gun control measures proposed by Trump, lawmakers after Florida school shooting

 “Certainly, nobody under 21 should have an AR-15," Roberts said.

+The legislation Scott signed into law in March raised the minimum purchasing age for buying a rifle from 18 to 21.

-Walmart, the nation’s largest retailer, announced this week that it would stop selling firearms and ammunition to anyone under the age of 21.
+Walmart, the nation’s largest retailer, also announced it would stop selling firearms and ammunition to anyone under the age of 21.

 Banning ‘assault-style’ rifles